This is Why Patients Want Doctors to Have a Website

 For starters, having a website has inherent benefits and is your biggest asset for marketing to patients.

 Your website affords you the opportunity to get in front of new website visitors (potential patients).
-Not only can you explain your practice’s services and provide more background information about yourself, you can answer patient questions and supply them with valuable health-related information.
+Not only can you explain your practice’s services and provide more background information about yourself, you can answer patient questions and supply them with valuable health-related information, a vital step in marketing to patients.

-Websites are easily accessible and patients are tech-savvy
+Websites are easily accessible and patients are tech-savvy: marketing to patients is a must

 To really embrace the essence of a good medical website, it’s important for you to step into your patients’ shoes and view things from their perspective.